 Planning for disconnected sites

-Many edge deployments must handle scenarios where sites are disconnected for varying durations, whether planned or unplanned.
+Many edge deployments must handle scenarios where sites are disconnected from the Control Tower for varying durations, whether planned or unplanned.
+As long as at least one host in a site has a connection to the Control Tower, the entire site can be fully managed, and is therefore considered connected.
+Consequently, a disconnected site is one in which no host has a connection to the Control Tower.
 Avassa is designed to support intermittent connectivity.
 The Edge Enforcer operates autonomously, with all required artifacts stored and replicated locally at the site.
 This ensures that control actions can be executed at the edge, independent of the Control Tower.

 A key architectural feature is the loose coupling between Control Tower and Edge Enforcer.
 Communication is handled via a bidirectional pub/sub bus, allowing messages to be buffered both centrally and at the edge during disconnections.
 Upon reconnection, these messages are synchronized seamlessly.